 Should I use my extra income to pay off my debt or start an emergency fund?

 After reaching a modest savings of $1,000, allocate your $500/month in full to your loan payments.
 Keep in mind that loans are trickier than credit cards for most people because although you’ll be paying off your loan faster, yet your monthly payment remains fixed.
 This is unlike the tangible benefit you get with a credit card where you can watch your minimum payment decrease month-to-month.
+International students can also take advantage of credit cards by taking a look at this website – www.novacredit.com.
+There are plenty of options available to students studying away from home in the way of credit cards so make sure to do your research for applying.
 Because budgeting sucks, most people need to see an immediate or quick benefit to stick to their budget.
 This is why staying consistent on loan payments can be more difficult.
 If this concerns you, set aside $500/month in a savings account and pay a “lump sum” every 3-6 months to get the win/win benefit of simultaneously: 1) establishing an emergency savings fund; and 2) earning interest on your savings between lump sum payments.
 Every 3-6 months, electronically pay a “lump sum” on your loan.
 If you’re not sure what products might work best, we discussed some online accounts and other financial product options on PB53: Broke Millennial ft.
 Erin Lowry you can use.
 Lastly, if you want to test various payment options that I haven’t covered to determine your exact payment amount and payoff date, my favorite debt calculators are available for free on BankRate.com.
 We hope these scenarios help and best of luck on your journey to debt freedom!

 Get Our Free Guide